 The input signal produced by the ring modulation pedal is referred to as the carrier.
 This carrier signal is either produced digitally or via a voltage-controlled oscillator and is typically a sine wave or another basic wave shape.

-Like the carrier of an AM radio signal, this carrier wave is ever-present (when the pedal is turned on) and is ready to be modulated by the modulator (guitar input) signal.
+Like an AM radio signal carrier, this carrier wave is ever-present (when the pedal is turned on).
+It is ready to be modulated by the modulator (guitar input) signal.

 A ring mod pedal will generally offer a large range of possible carrier frequencies.
 We can typically sweep through this range via a “frequency” knob.

-Some ring mod pedals even have a “low” function that drops the carrier frequency down into the LFO (low-frequency oscillator) range, allowing the pedal to double as a sort or tremolo.
+Some ring mod pedals even have a “low” function that drops the carrier frequency down into the LFO (low-frequency oscillator) range, allowing the pedal to double as a sort of tremolo.

 Ring Modulator Output